nekdima/gh-copilot-resiliency-demo/README.md

 This repository demonstrates how **GitHub Copilot** can transform basic Azure infrastructure into **production-grade, resilient deployments** by leveraging the **Azure Proactive Resiliency Library (APRL)** and Microsoft best practices.

+## ⚠️ The Problem

+Without GitHub Copilot, identifying and fixing resiliency gaps is a manual, error-prone process:

+1. **Manual Research**: You must find and read scattered documentation and architecture guides (APRL, Well-Architected Framework).
+2. **Code Inspection**: You have to manually review Infrastructure-as-Code (IaC) line-by-line to spot missing properties like `zones`, `loadBalancer`, or `healthProbe`.
+3. **Complex Implementation**: Writing the correct Bicep code for advanced features (e.g., Rolling Upgrades, ZRS) requires deep syntax knowledge.

 ## 🎯 Purpose

 Showcase how GitHub Copilot, guided by custom instructions, can: